-ECR and MSM requirements as of November 30, 2021 are as follows:
+ECR and MSM requirements as of December 31, 2022 are as follows:

-Gro Group Hamilton Re
+Gro ир Hamilton Re

 Tier (\$000s) Ratio (%) (\$000s) Ratio (%)

-Minimum Margin of Solvency 609,844 469,674
+Minimum Margin of Solvency 715,421 522,116

-Transitional Enhanced Capital Requirement 741,382 230 % 709,099 254 %
+Transitional Enhanced Capital Requirement 809,957 224 % 724,913 247 %

 Data source: Bermuda group and regulated insurer CSR filings, Economic Balance Sheet ii.
-Identification of Any Non-Compliance with the MSM and the ECR iii i.
-Description of the Amount and Circumstances Surrounding the e Non-Compliance , Remedial Measures T aken and The ir Effe ctiveness
+Identification of Any Non-Compliance with the MSM and the ECR iii.
+Description of the Amount and Circumstances Surrounding the Non-Compliance, Remedial Measures Taken and Their Effectiveness iv.
+Where the Non-Compliance is Not Resolved, a Description of the Amount of the Non-Compliance

-As of November 30, 2021, the Group and Hamilton Re are in compliance with both the Minimum Solvency Margin and Enhanced Capital Requirements.
+As of December 31, 2022, the Group and Hamilton Re are in compliance with both the Minimum Solvency Margin and Enhanced Capital Requirements.